-While condemning "men for fixing their eyes on earthly goods", the pope demanded, on the same day as the delivery of his radio message, cash reparations of \$30,000,000 from the government of Spain for church property destroyed by revolutionary masses who were protesting against the churches which had amassed their wealth at the expense of the workers.
+While condemning "men for fixing their eyes on earthly goods", the pope demanded, on the same day as the delivery of his radio message, cash reparations of \$30,000,000 from the government of Spain for church property destroyed by revolutionary masses who A few former Christian Socialists such as Harry Ward have recently modified their judgments decisively in view of the danger of fascism.
+Cognizant of the vivid contrasts between the broadening of human and cultural values, as well as the improvement of economic standards under the workers' government in the Soviet Union, and the degradation of life under fascism, they have aligned themselves with militant workers against fascism and for a socialist society.